rancher/rancher.github.io/rancher/labels/index.md

 `io.rancher.container.hostname_override` | `container_name` | Used to set the hostname of the container to the name of the container (e.g. StackName_ServiceName_CreateIndex)
 `io.rancher.container.start_once` |`true` | Used to run a container once and have it remain in stopped state while the service remains in `active` state
 `io.rancher.container.pull_image` | `always` | Used to always pull a new image before deploying container.
+`io.rancher.container.requested_ip` | An IP from the 10.42.0.0/16 address space | Allows you to pick a specific IP for a container
 `io.rancher.scheduler.global` | `true` | Used to set [global services]({{site.baseurl}}/rancher/rancher-compose/scheduling/#global-service)
 `io.rancher.scheduler.affinity:host_label` | Key Value Pair of Host Label| Used to schedule containers on hosts based on [host label]({{site.baseurl}}/rancher/rancher-compose/scheduling/#finding-hosts-with-host-labels)
 `io.rancher.scheduler.affinity:container_label` | Key Value Pair of Any Container Label | Used to schedule containers on hosts based on [container label or service name]({{site.baseurl}}/rancher/rancher-compose/scheduling/#finding-hosts-with-container-labels)